Why is my radon fan so noisy?

 Is your radon fan keeping you awake at night?
 Poor radon system design can lead to fan vibrations reverberating throughout your home and making it difficult to sleep.
 A radon fan that can be heard indoors is typically the result of pipe vibrations.
 Can you move the fan to a different side of the home?
 Licensed pros often try to avoid bedroom areas for this reason.
 Have you installed noise reducing couplers?

 These couplers isolate vibrations from the rest of the home and can lower interior noise levels dramatically.
+You can also use these vibration dampeners anywhere your system touches your home.

 As you can see, there are many factors at play when it comes to radon fan noise.
 The best way to ensure your system is quiet and working is to use a licensed radon professional.
 Don’t assume just because they’re licensed that they know how to size a fan.
 Check Google reviews, look at photos and ask questions like: “Do you perform PFE testing?”
 “What steps do you take to size the fan properly?”.
 These questions will quickly weed out the inexperienced pros and get you closer to the service you want.